Flow-Based-Cartograms/go_cart/README.md

 ```
 Replace `<filename>` with the name of the file (`map` or `cartogram`) you wish to open.

-For our example, `map.eps` should look like:
+For our 2016 US election example, `map.eps` should look like:

 <p align="center">
 <img src ="sample_images/US_map.png" width="65%">